anthonyblackham/emerald/_posts/2019-05-06-ginger-beer.md

 - Spiciness: 2/5
 - Overall: 3/5

 This ginger beer is quite sugary and is definitely more of a soda than a brew.
 As it uses real ginger you can taste a bit of spice though it is not overly spicy.
-It's not a terrible soda, but nothing incredibly special either, I'd give it a 3/5
+It's not a terrible soda, but nothing incredibly special either.